freebsd/freebsd-papers/content/2020/FOSDEM/raichoo-X11_and_Wayland_:_A_tale_of_two_implementations.md

 ---
 ## Implementing the hikari window manager/compositor

-n this talk I will outline my journey implementing my X11 window manager hikari and the corresponding Wayland compositor shortly after. hikari is a stacking window manager/compositor with some tiling capabilities.
+In this talk I will outline my journey implementing my X11 window manager hikari and the corresponding Wayland compositor shortly after. hikari is a stacking window manager/compositor with some tiling capabilities.
 It is still more or less work in progress and currently targets FreeBSD only but will be ported to Linux and other operating systems supporting Wayland once it has reached some degree of stability and feature completeness.

 This talk covers: